seraphinush-gaming/tera-mysterium/content/en/equipment/v91-mythic.en.md

 | Staff, Scepter | Kaia's Blessing | Increases damage to enraged monsters by 5% and HP recovery of healing skills by 20% while HP is 40% or below |

 ## Progression
 Kaia's Soul gear was added v102.01.
-Players can upgrade Mythic gear to Kaia's Soul gear with either **Lumikan's Wing Fragment** for Weapon and Armor, or **Tyrant's Belt** for Hand Armor and Foot Armor.
+Players can upgrade Mythical gear to Kaia's Soul gear with either **Lumikan's Wing Fragment** for Weapon and Armor, or **Tyrant's Belt** for Hand Armor and Foot Armor.

 ## Upgrading